Rupa Lakhani, UCL

 Group Vice-Chair Training

 I was awarded a BA Hons in English Literature from Newcastle University in 2012 – a degree made possible by the Widening Participation programme ‘Partners’.
-I am therefore incredibly passionate about WP initiatives, and have worked on a number of these projects; at the University of Leeds from 2013-2017 and at Queen Mary University, London since April 2017.
+I am therefore incredibly passionate about WP initiatives, and have worked on a number of these projects; at the University of Leeds from 2013-2017 and at Queen Mary University, London from 2017-2018.
 I thoroughly enjoy working with young people, and find it immensely rewarding to watch the development of their skills, confidence and aspirations when participating in a WP programme, whether over the course of one day or a number of years.
-In my current role as WP Coordinator I am involved in the planning of on-campus events, communicating with programme participants, maintaining working relationships with external organisations and training and supporting student ambassadors and mentors, as well as managing the budgets and day to day finances of the WP team.
+My current role at Guildhall School focuses on widening participation in the arts, working closely with schools and youth organisations to promote the benefits of a conservatoire education, and supporting applicants who may not ordinarily consider it.

 Group Vice-Chair Training